syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet-Core.md

 ### WebAPI Routing

-You can route the WebAPI in configure method into Startup.cs file as follows.
+You can route the WebAPI in the configure method into the Startup.cs file as follows.

 ~~~ csharp